 The Student Senate coordinates the annual Homecoming celebration in the fall.
 The election of the Homecoming queen/king and their four attendants (Seniors) and the selection of an appropriate theme for the celebration is delegated to the Student Senate.
-A homecoming dance, sponsored by the Student Senate, is held in the gymnasium.
+A homecoming dance is sponsored by the Student Senate.
 DANCE REGULATIONS